To-Do-Now/To-Do-Now/index.md

 ## 5. How duration estimation works

 * If you supply a duration, the GPT uses it.
-* If you leave it blank, the GPT calls an **Estimate Duration** tool under the hood. :contentReference[oaicite:0]{index=0}
+* If you leave it blank, the GPT calls an **Estimate Duration** tool under the hood.
   * High-confidence result → stored immediately.
   * Low confidence (< 50 %) → GPT asks you “About how many minutes will this take?”
-* Either way, the final value is saved, so future suggestions are accurate.
+* Either way, the final value is saved, so future suggestions are usable.

 ---